 The Alliance Theatre is known for its national role in cultivating new voices through the Kendeda Graduate Playwright Competition, creating significant new theatrical works and launching productions to Broadway.
 Most recently, the Alliance launched Twyla Tharp's Tony-nominated Come Fly Away.
 Sister Act: The Musical played on London's West End in 2009.
-The Alliance also launched Alice Walker’s The Color Purple and Elton John's and Tim Rice’s Aida.
+The Alliance also launched Alice Walker’s The Color Purple, Elton John's and Tim Rice’s Aida, and Broadway's recent production of The Prom.
 And, in a rare event for a regional theatre, the Alliance originated the national tours of the Tony Award-winning Broadway musical The 25th Annual Putnam County Spelling Bee and Bring In 'Da Noise, Bring in 'Da Funk.

 The Alliance Theatre has institutionalized its commitment to: